lkvrsfld/gohttp/README.md

 basic go http server using only net/http package.

-This is a Template for me, myself and I
+This is a Template for myself

-# multiplexer
+# multiplexer.go

 add routes and it's functions over here. keep main.go and api.go clean.

-# middleware
+# middleware.go

-add middleware as a function over here.
-Don't forget to append it in the init Function.
+add middleware as a handler function over here. append it to the init function

-# ToDo:

-## middleware
-    - middleware chain should be different per route (if needeed)

-## router / multiplexer
-    - should do things